 Imagine a workflow diagram is like a translucent pipe, and the work you complete is the water flowing through it - if a block appears, you can identify clearly where it is.

 It’s perfect for troubleshooting.
-It can allow you to identify who (or what) is responsible at every step, so if things get messy or slow around due to a lack of project assets (for example), you can then take action.
+It can allow you to identify who (or what) is responsible at every step, so if things get messy or slow down due to a lack of project assets (for example), you can then take action.

 Communicating with Stakeholders